huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/machine_learning/README.md

 python ./bin/Demo_DRG.py
 ```

-The new folder named "output" will be built after completion of the pipeline, which contains all the output files, including the "\*.csv" file.
+The new folder named `output` will be built after completion of the pipeline, which contains all the output files, including the `\*.csv` file.

-The last column in the .CSV files shows the predicted classification corresponding to each individual peaks in the input file.
+The last column in the `CSV` files shows the predicted classification corresponding to each individual peaks in the input file.
 The value `1` indicates a true TSS/TES peak while value `0` indicates a false TSS/TES peak.